Proton and neutron form factors with quark orbital excitations

 Moreover, this equality is in line with the perturbative QCD predictions for the almost constant ratio $R(Q)= \frac{\mu_p G^p_E}{G^p_M}$ at larger $Q$ \cite{13}.

 However, in a new series of experiments, using both the polarized electron beam and target \cite{14,15}, the ratio $R(Q)$ was found to decrease fast with a possible zero value around $Q^2= 8$ GeV$^2$.
 This result was carefully checked and the detailed discussion of this phenomenon was given in \cite{16}.
-The possible theoretical mechanisms for this phenomenon were presented in \cite{17} and one of the suggested reasons was the role of the internal quark orbital momenta in the nucleon, which possibly is not properly evident in the cross section experiments.
+The possible theoretical mechanisms for this phenomenon were presented in \cite{17,17*} and one of the suggested reasons was the role of the internal quark orbital momenta in the nucleon, which possibly is not properly evident in the cross section experiments.
 It is the purpose of the present paper to develop the formalism which can account for nonzero admixture of internal quark orbital momenta and predict the resulting behavior of all four nucleon form factors - $G^p_E, G^p_M, G^n_E, G^n_M$ as the functions of $Q$.